PacificBiosciences/ccs/doc/FUSE.md

 Major deletions are being removed.

 ## Output
-*Juliet* provides a FASTA file per input.
+*Fuse* provides a FASTA file per input.
 If no output prefix has been specified via `-o`, the output files are called `inputPrefix.cons`, otherwise `outputPrefix_inputPrefix.cons`.
 There is no warning, existing files will be overwritten.